woodstone121/DeepCore/_posts/2017-05-12-Push_and_Pull.md

 author: Aleksey Vitebskiy
 ---

-In the previous post we've discussed the challenges of scaling object detection.
+In the previous post, we've discussed the challenges of scaling object detection.
 We talked about how the traditional model of tiling images doesn't quite fit because we need to be able to detect objects that span multiple tiles.
-In this post we'll examine the challenge of implementing a system that will do that efficiently.
+In this post, we'll examine the challenge of implementing a system that will do that efficiently.
 We will then introduce a different data processing method which aims to address the scalability issue while still being easy to extend.

 # Traditional Batch Processing

 In the traditional batch processing model, each step of an operation produces an intermediate result.
 That result is then fed to the next operation.
-The intermediate result is stored either on disk, or in memory.
+The intermediate result is stored either on disk or in memory.

 <table>
     <tr style="border: none; background-color: transparent;">